hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/lectures_and_discourses/048_the_soul_and_god.md

 All the heavens and the world are in the person. ...

 So it must be with God.
 God is omnipresent.
-"Without hands \[he grasps\] everything; without feet he can move. ... " (Shvetâshvatara Upanishad, III.
+"Without hands \[he grasps\] everything; without feet he can move. ... " (Shvetāshvatara Upanishad, III.
 19.)
 He \[is\] the formless, the deathless, the eternal.
 The idea of God came. ...
 He is the Lord of souls, just as my soul is the
 \[lord\] of my body.
 If my soul left the body, the body would not be for